 The Cons of Using Coinbase Card

 In terms of cons, Coinbase's fees prove both persistent and high.
-Expect to pay 1.00 percent of the value of an ATM withdrawal on transactions exceeding £200 per month.
+Expect to pay 1.00% of the value of an ATM withdrawal on transactions exceeding £200 per month.
 These transaction fees double with international withdrawals.

-What about for domestic purchases?
+What about domestic purchases?
 These transactions are free.

 But stay wary of international transactions.
-All told, these come with a three percent rate.
+All told, these come with a 3% rate.
 You'll also need to watch for a crypto liquidation fee.

 Last but not least, know that the card has a £10,000 spending limit.
 You'll also need to bear in mind a monthly spending maximum of £20,000 and an annual spending cap of £50,000.
 Most users get impacted by the daily ATM withdrawal limit of £500.